 The twenty mile stretch along Highway 19 from north of the airport to Mauna Kea Resort is home to the best beaches on the island: Makalawena, Manini’owali, Hapuna, Anaeholomalu, and Mauna Kea Beach are all along this stretch.
 Geography designates this area as the clearest, bluest, sunniest part of the island.

-After driving around this massive island for over a week, we decided that this is the best place to anchor our future vacations.
+We decided that this is the best place to anchor our future vacations.
 Kona has cloudy skies, bad beaches, and spring break vibes.
 Hilo is cool, but rains a lot and has no beaches.
 Waimea has beautiful surroundings, but is disappointing and has no beaches.
 As much as we avoid resorts in general, this is the place to be on Hawaii Big Island.

 If your Hawaiian vacation is focused on beach therapy and room service, Hapuna Beach and a Waikoloa Resort might be the single most beautiful thing to do on Big Island Hawaii.